Rebecca Rose is an award winning sculptor, NFT hologram artist, and curator.

-Her art has taken notice in academic communities, often the subject of dissertations and included to participate in conferences and panels in conjunction with nationally acclaimed galleries.
-A founder of the burgeoning Bridgism movement, she is well versed in the subjects of wearable art and art jewelry, having coined the movement to describe patterns of wearable art crossing over into realms of sculpture, creating a bridge between the two art forms.
+Her art has taken notice in academic communities as the subject of dissertations and included to participate in conferences and panels in conjunction with nationally acclaimed galleries.
+She is well versed in the subjects of wearables and art jewelry, having coined the Bridgism movement to describe patterns of wearable art crossing over into realms of digital fashion and sculpture, creating a bridge between the two art forms.
 Rose was awarded the Halstead Grant, one of the largest grants available to art jewelers nationwide, prominent scholarships by the Society of North American Goldsmiths and Crafthaus communities designed for high caliber artists involved in the applied arts, and has given artist talks at The Craft in America Center in Beverly Hills and at think tanks in conjunction with The American Craft Council.
 She was a fall resident at OxBow, one of the country’s most prestigious and longest established art institutions, has been awarded grants from Cerf+ and the Joan Mitchell Foundation, and was recently invited to create 4 new works to commemorate the 50th Anniversary of the Apollo 11 Moon Landing for the official gala held at the Kennedy Space Center.
 She was selected for the Joan Mitchell Center artist residency this April until the program was cancelled due to coronavirus.